ZeshanQureshi/mastermind/README.md

 Download the repository code.
 From a console, navigate to the directory with the repository code and run the command **ruby lib/mastermind.rb**

+Alternatively, click here to [run the project using Replit](https://replit.com/@ZeshanQureshi/Mastermind).

 ## How it Works

 If playing as code breaker, the player will have 12 guesses to try to break a 4 digit code consisting of numbers from 1 to 6.
 If you guess the correct digit but incorrect position you'll see **○**.
 If you guess the correct digit and the correct position you'll see **•**.